-Choose 1L2Y.m.pdb as both Reference and Alternative.
+Choose lL2Y.m.pdb as both Reference and Alternative.
 A different EnsembleMatch matrix will be generated, where each model is compared to each other.
 Can you see how many different groups of conformations exist in the ensemble?

-Using Different Sets of Restraints

-In order to generate more structures using different amount of restraints:

-- 1. Run keyfilegen and enter a different percentage (%), but the same error bounds.
+Using Different Sets of Restraints In order to generate more structures using different amount of restraints: - 1.
+Run keyfilegen and enter a different percentage (%), but the same error bounds.
 The 1L2Y.key file that is generated will overwrite the one you made in the previous step. - 2.
 Run distgeom. - 3.
 Convert any or all of the xyz files.
 Both xyzpdb and mxyzpdb will try to use the latest version of a cycle file, unless you explicitly give the version.
 Remember to rename the PDB files that you generate, using a name that describes the kind of distance geometry restraints that were used to generate the coordinates. - 4.
 Examine the new structures in chimera.

 Try to see how few restraints are necessary to reconstruct the shape of 1L2Y, and how big an error is allowed before the structure generated by a given percentage of the restraints has no similarity to the true shape.

-6. Assignment

-Please answer the following questions in a brief written report (1-page), and send it to hansen@zbh.uni-hamburg.de not later than 12.
-December, 2011 with your full name written on it.
-Do not send TeX, openoffice or staroffice files.
-Plain ASCII or pdf files are preferred.

-1. What is the smallest set of restraints that can still produce a reasonable structure of 1L2Y?

-2. Explain what you have found from EnsembleMatch, why the generated structures can be so much different sometimes even they are from the same set of restraints?
+6. Assignment Please answer the following questions in a brief written report and bring it with you on November 16, 2015.
+The students to present the answers will be selected randomly. - a) Explain in a few sentences how distgeom works. - b) How did you find the smallest set of restraints that can still produce a reasonable structure of 1L2Y?
+What is the smallest set of restraints? - c) Explain what you have found from EnsembleMatch.
+Why can the generated structures be so different sometimes even though they are from the same set of restraints?